Luoky76/P4-exercise/ecn/README.md

 ## Step 1: Run the (incomplete) starter code

-The directory with this README also contains a skeleton(基本的) P4 program, `ecn.p4`, which initially implements L3 forwarding.
+The directory with this README also contains a skeleton P4 program, `ecn.p4`, which initially implements L3 forwarding.
 Your job (in the next step) will be to extend it to properly append set the ECN bits